 - Turbine #2: 120hp Vertical S. Morgan Smith – Francis Unit

 - Generator #2: 90kw Vertical Westinghouse

 - Switchgear, Excitation, HPU, & other Controls & Automation Equipment

-On average, the facility produces approximately one million kilowatt hours of electricity on an annual basis.
-As is the case with most hydroelectric faculties’ production varies seasonally.
-The spring “run-off” months of March, April, May and June typically make up the largest percentage (42%) of annual production.
+On average, the facility produces approximately 1,000 MWh of electricity on an annual basis.
+As is the case with most hydroelectric faculties, production varies seasonally.
+The spring run-off months of March, April, May and June typically make up the largest percentage (42%) of annual production.
 The dryer summer and fall months of July, August, September and October make up the smallest percentage (20%) with the winter months of November, December, January and February making up the balance (38%).